 40 Maltby Street

-There is no recommendation for you as the menus here are always even-changing.
-It depends upon the availability of the ingredients they have.
+The menus here are even changing and depend upon the availability of th ingredients.
 But I can assure you it would not disappoint your tastebuds.
-Being located in the warehouse of Gergovie Wines, you can have some beautifully crafted wines that pair deliciously with the food.
+Located in the Gergovie Wines warehouse, you can have some beautifully crafted wines that pair deliciously with the food.

 Bar Tozino